 - a.
 A student who intends to observe a Religious Holy Day should provide written notice, at the earliest possible date prior to the absence, to the following: (1) the instructor of each affected class and (2) the Director of Student Affairs of their School.
 A student will be excused from attending class(es), examinations, or other required activities for the observance of a Religious Holy Day, including travel for that purpose.
 A student whose absence is excused under this section will be allowed to take an examination or complete an assignment within a reasonable time and at the sole discretion of the instructor of record and/or the Director of Student Affairs before or after the absence. - b.
 A student who is excused under the above provision may not be penalized for the absence; however, the instructor may appropriately respond if the student fails to satisfactorily complete the missed assignment or examination within the above-stated time. - c.
 Any disputes regarding this policy should be submitted in writing to the TTUHSC Provost or their designee.
-Any decision by the Provost or their designee regarding the dispute shall be final. - d.
+Any decision by the Provost or their designee regarding the dispute shall be final - d.
 This policy does not apply to any student absence for a Religious Holy Day which may interfere with patient responsibilities or patient care.

-- 27. State Residency Classification.
+- 27. Remote Examinations.
+Remote examinations will be conducted with the assistance of proctoring tools to preserve academic integrity and fairness.
+Such proctoring tools may include, but are not limited to, the utilization of video and/or audio capabilities to examine, scan, evaluate, and/or monitor you, your work station, associated areas, and surroundings ("Exam Conditions").
+By continuing to remain registered in your courses, you consent to these Exam Conditions.
+If you do not consent or wish to withdraw your consent, please contact the faculty member of your course and other arrangements may be made, such as onsite testing. - 28.
+State Residency Classification.
 Students are responsible for registering under the proper residence classification and for providing documentation as required by the institution.
 If there is any question about the right to classification as a resident of Texas, it is the student's obligation, prior to the time of enrollment, to ask for an official determination by the Office of the Registrar.
 Non-residents who live in Texas taking only online courses are charged non-resident tuition and fees.
-An applicant whose classification as a resident of the State of Texas is not clearly established should request a Residency Questionnaire from the Office of the Registrar. - 28.
+An applicant whose classification as a resident of the State of Texas is not clearly established should request a Residency Questionnaire from the Office of the Registrar. - 29.
 Sexual Harassment Policy.
 Harassment of students of the basis of sex is a violation of §106.31 of Title IX of the Education Amendments of 1972.
 Student concerns about sexual harassment which include faculty, staff, or students should be directed to the Title IX Coordinator -University Center 330 A, (806) 743-9861, or TitleIXCoordinator@ttuhsc.edu.

-29. Tuition and Fees Installment Payment Options
+30. Tuition and Fees Installment Payment Options